kinode-dao/KNS/README.md

 ### DotUqRegistar

-The DotUqRegistar implements the TLDRegistar base class to create a contract that will manage .uq names.
+The DotUqRegistar implements the TLDRegistar base class to create a contract that will manage .UQ names.
 It utilizes the attributes of a node to store whether or not the owner of a node has relinquished permissions of control over the various subdomains it may have.
 It does not enforce any expiry dates, and it does enforce a requirement that the names it registers be 9 characers or longer.

+### DotEthRegistar

+The DotEthRegistrar is the exitpoint of a cross chain contract setup that is meant to allow .ETH domains from the ENS domains smart contract on Ethereum Mainnet to claim and manage their .ETH domain within the QNSRegistryResolver.
+It accepts a message transported over [LayerZero](https://github.com/LayerZero-Labs/LayerZero).
+The message attests that an address has been authenticated as either an owner or an operator for a particular node and caches this user so that they may operate on the .ETH name within the QNSRegistryResolver.
+The message may also set records simulatenously, for convenience.
+The various attributes set in the ENS NameWrapper are also ported over so definition is not lost when interacting with ENS.

+### DotEthAuthenticator

+The DotEthAuthenticator is responsible for sending the messages described above.
+It assures the sender is allowed to operate on behalf of a .ETH name and sends along the appropriate metadata to the DotEthRegistrar allowing the sender to operate on their .ETH name in the QNSRegistryResolver.